What You’ll Learn 📊

 Color

-You can change the measurement color by:
+You can change the measurement color by doing the following:

 Click on the colored line next to the channel name in the legend at the bottom of the recorder display.